-Design timber structural elements in accordance with UFC 1-200-01, General Building Requirements.
+Design timber structural elements in accordance with UFC 1-200-01, DoD Building Code (General Building Requirements).
 Allowable stresses are generally not affected by preservative treatment.
 However, modulus of rupture and modulus of elasticity are considerably reduced by preservative treatment.
-When preservative treatment for fire retardation is used, the allowable stresses should be reduced by 10 percent.
+When preservative treatment for fire retardation is used, consult the National Design Specification (NDS) for reductions in allowable stresses.